-- (a) Permit issuance fees shall be nonrefundable except as provided in subsection (c) below. - (b) Any fee totaling thirty-five dollars (\$35) or less, exclusive of any issuance fee, if any, shall be nonrefundable except as specified in subsection (c) below. - (c) 100% of any fee erroneously paid or collected shall be refundable. - (d) 90% of any plan review fee, as listed in the Fee Schedule, shall be refundable when the permit application is withdrawn or canceled prior to commencement of plan review.
-Plan review fees shall not be refundable after the review by the Building Official or his designee has commenced or completed the review.
+- (a) Permit issuance fees shall be nonrefundable except as provided in subsection (b) below. - (b) 100% of any fee erroneously paid or collected shall be refundable. - (c) 90% of any plan review fee, as listed in the Fee Schedule, shall be refundable when the permit application is withdrawn or canceled prior to commencement of plan review.
+Plan review fees shall not be refundable after the review by the Building Official or his designee has commenced or completed the review. - (d) 90% of any permit fee, as listed in the Fee Schedule, shall be refundable when none of the work covered by such permit has commenced.
+All other fees paid with the permit fee shall be 100% refundable.

-- (e) 90% of any permit fee, as listed in the Fee Schedule, shall be refundable when none of the work covered by such permit has commenced.
-All other fees paid with the permit fee shall be 100% refundable. - (f) 90% of any Board of Appeals hearing fee, shall be refundable when such hearing is canceled prior to the issuance of a Notice of Hearing pertaining to the case.
+(e) 90% of any Board of Appeals hearing fee, shall be refundable when such hearing is canceled prior to the issuance of a Notice of Hearing pertaining to the case.